New ammo-free shooting range opens in Rifle

 Kaufmann, an Oklahoma native who started taking breaks as a full-time electrician to volunteer at Timberline two years ago, took over for former Timberline owners Shelly and Steve Sanve on Sept.
 1.

-He graduated from Oklahoma Wesleyan University in Bartlesville, Oklahoma and Colorado State University in Ft.
-Collins.
+He graduated from Oklahoma Wesleyan University in Bartlesville, Oklahoma, and Colorado State University in Fort Collins.
 He holds degrees in biology and chemistry, including minors in physics and genetics.

 But with the new range, as well as numerous plans for Timberline over the next five years, Kaufmann agreed he’s no doubt pursuing his passions.